axibase/atsd/rule-engine/notifications/custom-jenkins.md

 | Password | `<JENKINS_USER_TOKEN>` |
 | Endpoint URL | `https://jenkins.example.org/job/${job_name}/buildWithParameters` |

+If the Jenkins job is not parameterized, use the `https://jenkins.example.org/job/${job_name}/build` url.

 Replace `jenkins.example.org` in the `Endpoint URL` parameter with the actual Jenkins address.
-If your Jenkins job is not parameterized, you have to use `https://jenkins.example.org/job/${job_name}/build` Endpoint Url.

 Keep the `${job_name}` placeholder in the URL path so that one can customize it in the rule editor.
 This would allow you to trigger different jobs using the same web notification.

-Enter the Jenkins user name into the `Username` field and user API token into the `Password` field.
+Enter the Jenkins user name into the `Username` field and the User API token into the `Password` field.

-The API token can be found in the Jenkins web interface on the `User Configuration` page.
+The API token can be located on the `User Configuration` page in the Jenkins web interface.

 ![](images/jenkins_token_1.png)